On the structure of graphs which are locally indistinguishable from a lattice: Introduction

+Many results in Combinatorics concern the impact of `local' properties on `global' properties of combinatorial structures (e.g. graphs).
+A natural `local' condition to impose on a graph, is that it be regular.
+If $d \in \mathbb{N}$, a graph is said to be {\em $d$-regular} if all its vertices have degree $d$.
+Regular graphs have been extensively studied, and satisfy some rather strong `global' properties.
+For example, a well-known conjecture of Nash-Williams states that if $G$ is an $n$-vertex, $d$-regular graph with $d \geq \lfloor n/2\rfloor$, then $G$ can be decomposed into edge-disjoint Hamiltonian cycles and at most one perfect matching; this was recently proved for all sufficiently large $n$ by Csaba, K\"uhn, Lo, Osthus and Treglown \cite{cklot}.
+On the other hand, $d$-regular graphs are still quite `flexible' structures.
+For example, it was proved by Bollob\'as \cite{bollobas} and independently by McKay and Wormald \cite{wormald-mckay} that for any fixed integer $d \geq 3$, $G_d(n)$ has trivial automorphism group with high probability, i.e.

+This result was later extended to any $d \in \{3,4,\ldots,n-4\}$ by Kim, Sudakov and Vu \cite{ksv}, answering a question of Wormald.

-It is natural to ask what happens to the global structure of a graph if we impose a `local' condition which is stronger than being $d$-regular.
-A natural condition to impose is that the subgraph induced by the ball of radius $r$ in $G$ around any vertex, is isomorphic to some fixed graph.
+It is natural to ask what happens to the global structure of a graph when we impose a `local' condition which is stronger than being $d$-regular.
+A natural condition to impose is that the subgraph induced by the ball of radius $r$ in $G$ around any vertex, is isomorphic to some fixed graph, for some fixed, small $r \in \mathbb{N}$.
+We proceed to give definitions which make this precise.